So you want to climb one of the high-altitude trekking peaks?

 1. Mount Kilimanjaro, Tanzania (5,895m)

-Kili’s the big one, and probably one of my favourite trekking peaks to scale (in fact, I’ve scaled it 9 times now).
+Kili’s the big one, and one of my favourite trekking peaks to scale (in fact, I’ve scaled it 9 times now).

 As an added challenge, because Kilimanjaro is so high, there’s a genuine risk of altitude sickness, which means acclimatisation is key.